-- 1 From the File menu, Open a new Defect form using one of the following methods: - Click the New Defect button on the Toolbar.
+- 1 From the File menu, open a new form using one of the following methods: - Click the drop-down arrow next to the New Defect button on the Toolbar (Figure 3-11).
 (If you or your Administrator has changed your Favorite Types list, the New Defect button may not be displayed.
-In this case, use the Toolbar's New Item drop-down list to select Defect.) - Open the Item Browser, (use the button on the Toolbar), rightclick Defect, and choose New Defect from the shortcut menu. - ♦ Choose New/Defect from the File menu.
+In this case, use the Toolbar's New Item drop-down list to select the appropriate form.)